HexHive/Evocatio/README.md

 10. Evocatio Function Module 5: Severity Score (with `asan_afl_new.c`)

     ```bash
-    python3 calculate_severity_score.py -i /path/to/bug/capability/json
+    python3 /<project_path>/scripts/calculate_severity_score.py -i /path/to/bug/capability/json
     ```

     This will calulate bug severity score from bug capability json file.
 The severity score consists of reading score and writing score.

+For detailed example, please refer to README in each subdirectory.

 **NOTE:Everytime switching to a different Evocatio Function Module, please make sure that you compile CapSan with correspoding `asan_afl_ori.c` or `asan_afl_new.c`, which is indicated in each module.
-And then recompile target program with `instrument.sh` too.**
+And then recompile target program too.**

 ## Contact